Skip to content

-How Much Could Vaping Cost You After the Proposed Vape Tax?
+How Much Could Vaping Cost You After The Proposed Vape Tax?

-There has been much speculation in the media about the introduction of a potential vape tax being applied in the future, but until now we have known very little about what it might entail, or when it would happen - if at all.
+There has been much speculation in the media about the introduction of a potential vape tax being applied in the future, but until now, we have known very little about what it might entail, or when it would happen - if at all.

-On March 6 2024, UK Chancellor Jeremy Hunt delivered his Spring Budget to the House of Commons, laying out the Government's plans for the UK economy in the future.
 Speculation was made prior to the event that a "vaping tax" would be included in this budget delivered by Mr Hunt, and the speculation was proven to be correct as a vape levy tax formed part of the Chancellor's plans for the UK in the coming years.
+In this blog, we will cover exactly what this vaping tax entails, as well as look at what it will mean for vapers in the future once the tax comes into effect.

-Details About The Vape Tax Levy
+Details About the Vape Tax Levy

 During Jeremy Hunt's speech, he explained a ‘fair and sustainable’ tax system roadmap which was comprised of several different variables that would ultimately drive more money to the Government to be able to spend on valuable resources to help the UK.